csingh/streamSync/README.md

 Only works with desktop browsers.
 Mobile browsers are not supported.

-Song must be provided using from soundcloud, for example "https://soundcloud.com/futureclassic/chrome-sparks-lookin-at-me-2"
+Song must be provided from soundcloud, for example "https://soundcloud.com/futureclassic/chrome-sparks-lookin-at-me-2"